Chiquibul Cave System

 Description

 Chiquibul is called Central America's longest cave and is featured by National Geographic.
 It is located at the border to Guatemala in western Belize.
 This huge cave system is the underground bed of river Chiquibul and consists of four big caves and numerous sinkholes, which were extensively explored during the last decade.
-This caves are called Kabal, Tunkul, Cebada, and Xibalba.
+These caves are called Kabal, Tunkul, Cebada, and Xibalba.
+We listed the Chiquibul Cave System because of its fame, there are numerous pages on the web which gives the impression that the cave is of touristic interest.
+We must tell you: unfortunately not!
+This cave is only accessible for cavers, as far as we know there are no cave trekking tours offered.
+The park has no tourist facilities at all.
+We made this page to make clear that this park, despite being listed frequently on tourist websites, is definitely not accessibel for tourists!

 The Chiquibul River springs in the hills of western Belize, flowing then westwards to the border of Guatemala.
-At the Sinks of the Chiquibul it disappears in the cave system.
-Here is the location of the Kabal cave, which is only waterfilled during wet season, when the sinks are not able to swallow all the water.
+At the Sinks of the Chiquibul it disappears into the cave system.
+Here is the location of the Kabal cave, which is only water-filled during wet season, when the sinks are not able to swallow all the water.
 The huge Sand Passage in this cave, dry most of the year, is then again bed of the Chiquibul river.
-It reappears in a normally dry valley, obviously a collapsed part of the cave system, a so called polje.
+It reappears in a normally dry valley, a collapsed part of the cave system, a so-called polje.